-The Director: Community Development is required to:
+The Director: Corporate Support Services is required to:

-- (i) Lead and direct the Directorate through effective strategies to fulfil the objects of local government provided for in the Constitution, 1996 and any other legislative framework that govern the local government - (ii) Fostering relationships between the Municipal Council and its Social Partners with specific focus to the functional areas; and - (iii) Creating an environment that defines the purpose and role of local government to involve people in shaping the future of communities
+- (i) Lead and direct the directorate through effective strategies to fulfil the objects of local government provided for in the Constitution, 1996 and any other legislative framework that govern the local government; - (ii) Fostering relationships between the Municipal Council and the administrative arm of the municipality as well other key stakeholders; and - (iii) Creating an environment that defines the purpose and role of local government to involve people in shaping the future of communities.

-As the head of the Directorate of the municipality, the Director is responsible for and performs the following functions:
+As the head of the directorate of the municipality, the director is responsible for and performs the following functions:

-- (i) Good governance and public participation - (ii) Sustainable infrastructure and basic service delivery - (iii) Local economic development - (iv) Municipal transformation and organisation development and; - (v) Municipal financial viability and management
+- (i) Good governance and public participation; - (ii) Sustainable infrastructure and basic service delivery; - (iii) Local development; - (iv) Municipal transformation and organisation development; and - (v) Municipal financial viability and management.